University of Michigan School of Information

 - Regular feedback and communication to student team based on the course schedule

-- Introduction to stakeholders and users for interviews and/or data gathering
+- Introduction to other roleplayers and users for interviews and/or data gathering

-- Access to organizational data, systems and/or resources necessary to project completion
+- Provide access to organizational data, systems and/or resources necessary for project completion

 - Attend final presentation